 With all that said, I do feel that many of my values are highly conformist.
 I’m a staunch subscriber to the martial arts precepts of success through discipline, commitment, passion, and persistence.
 These are values that are traditional and I’m proud to represent them and strive for them.

 You’re in a position of leadership daily — so you have accountability to the people you surround yourself with.
-Is this an honor, an conscientious effort, a stress?
+Is this an honor, a conscientious effort, a stress?

-How do you practice intention and motivation in you daily life?
-You’re welcome to share any sort of morning / nightly ritual.
+How do you practice intention and motivation in your daily life?
+You’re welcome to share any sort of morning/nightly ritual.

 What autobiographies have made a huge impact on you?
 Which musicians fuel you?